unisonweb/website/src/compare-lang/unison-for-java-devs.md

     JsonObject obj -> "{" ++ Map.toList obj |> List.map (cases (key, value) -> "\"" ++ key ++ "\": " ++ JsonValue.toJson value) |> Text.join ", " ++ "}"
 ```

-Rather than overriding the `toString` method on each variant, we define a single function that handles all cases using pattern matching.
+Rather than overriding the `toString` method on each variant, we define a single function that handles all the data constructors using pattern matching.

 ```unison
 aJsonString : JsonValue